 When you come to Access Cinema you can enjoy great family films with the sound turned down a touch and the lights up a little.
 There won't be any adverts or trailers to sit through and our team will be on hand throughout the screening if you need any help.
 We also have a chill-out space handy if you want to take a break, and if you want to move around or make a bit of noise that's absolutely fine.

 Where possible the screenings also feature HOH subtitles.
+Please check the website or Box Office on the week of the screening.

 Access Cinema screenings run fortnightly on Sundays at 10:30.

-Access Screenings April:
+Access Screenings May/June:

 Tickets cost just £4.00 for everybody.
 Carers with a carer's pass, or accompanying the holder of a Max Card, HUB Card or CEA pass will be admitted for FREE (one companion per party).